AnyChart/docs.anychart.com/Basic_Charts/Timeline_Chart.md

 #### All Moments

-The {api:anychart.core.timeline.series.Moment#direction}direction(){api} method allows setting the direction of the Moment series as one of the enums from {api:anychart.enums.Direction}anychart.enums.Direction{api}.
+The {api:anychart.core.timeline.series.Moment#direction}direction(){api} method allows setting the direction of the moment series as one of the enums from {api:anychart.enums.Direction}anychart.enums.Direction{api}.

 The [appearance](../Appearance_Settings) of moments and their markers as well as the shape and size of markers can be configured in three [states](../Common_Settings/Interactivity/States): **normal**, **hover**, and **selected**.
 Use the {api:anychart.core.timeline.series.Moment#normal}normal(){api}, {api:anychart.core.timeline.series.Moment#hovered}hovered(){api}, and {api:anychart.core.timeline.series.Moment#selected}selected(){api} methods.